Shrine and Show Day – Saturday 22 September 1917

 The Whims Family

 Hiram Whims was one of Salt Spring Island's early Black settlers.
-Born in Tennessee in c1806, he bought his own freedom from slavery in Missouri and moved his family to California.
-The family then immigrated north to the colony of Vancouver Island with a contingent of emancipated Black families, invited to settle and become British citizens by Governor James Douglas.
+Born in Tennessee in c1806, he probably bought his own freedom from slavery in Missouri before he moved his family to California.
+The family then emigrated north to the colony of Vancouver Island with a contingent of emancipated Black families, invited to settle and become British citizens by Governor James Douglas.
 Hiram Whims pre-empted land at the Fernwood area of North Salt Spring Island in c1859, and generations of Whims descendants grew up farming on the Island.
 Four of Hiram Whims' grandsons served in World War I, and three great-grandsons served in World War II.

 Whims on the Honour Roll